Kaniks24/TelstraAssignment/README.md

 * BDD: Cucumber
 * Web Automation: Selenium
 * Programming language: Java, Junit
 * Covered 4 scenarios as mentioned, by running them in eclipse as well as terminal.
+* Cross Browser testing in Firefox and Chrome.
 * Generated the reports in the target folder.

 ## Framework link: